Posted on Leave a comment

 This cottage’s quaint, timeless nature bore witness to the literal definition of “cottage industry,” where home and work converged into a singular entity.

 The cottage’s exterior was as enchanting as it was unassuming.
-It stood silently, resilient against the passage of time, its age obscured by centuries.
+It stood silently, resilient against the passage of time, its age obscured by the centuries.
 As I approached the dwelling, I could almost feel the echo of countless stories encapsulated within its rustic, earthen walls – stories of the Scots-Irish people, their struggles, triumphs, and the traditions they meticulously preserved.

 Upon entering, I immediately felt the duality of the space; it was clear this was both a dwelling and a workspace.
 A modest bed rested in one corner, speaking volumes about the cottage’s past inhabitants; their lives are interwoven with their work.
 On a table to the left, flax, freshly harvested and full of potential, lay waiting to be spun into linen, a testament to the dynamic nature of the people who once called this place home.